 A little experimenting in our kitchen and tweaking my grandmother’s recipe resulted in what we now use for cranberry sauce.
 The recipe is below.
-It has all the flavor, color, and texture you would expect from cranberry sauce with only 8 grams of carbohydrate and 6 grams of sugar in a ¼ cup serving.
+It has all the flavor, color, and texture you would expect from cranberry sauce with only 8 grams of carbohydrate.

 Cranberry Apple Sauce

 - 1 medium apple peeled (I recommend Cortland or Macintosh)

 - Place cranberries and apple in food processor and pulse until chopped.